In this article:

 The sweat-induced humidity allows the bacteria on your feet to proliferate.
 These bacteria breakdown carbohydrates, fatty acids, and peptides into smaller acids, mainly to produce acetic acid.

-The acid by-products of bacteria are characterized by a strong odor, which causes your feet to stink.
+The by-products of bacteria are characterized by a strong odor, which causes your feet to stink.

 Besides perspiration and bacterial activity, foot odor can also emanate from fungal growth on increasingly sweaty feet.
 This is usually observed in the case of athlete’s foot (tinea pedis).